junxit/us-congress-bills-111/metadata.md

 - 2009-04-28 — Passed Senate with an amendment by Yea-Nay Vote.
 92 - 4.
 Record Vote Number: 171. (text: CR S4777-4781)
 - 2009-04-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
 92 - 4.
 Record Vote Number: 171.(text: CR S4777-4781)
 - 2009-04-28 — Received in the House.
+- 2009-05-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-05-06 — Considered as unfinished business. (consideration: CR H5271-5272)
+- 2009-05-06 — Considered under suspension of the rules. (consideration: CR H5260-5270)
+- 2009-05-06 — DEBATE - The House proceeded with forty minutes of debate on S. 386.
+- 2009-05-06 — Message on House action received in Senate and at desk: House amendments to Senate bill.
+- 2009-05-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-05-06 — Mr. Scott (VA) moved to suspend the rules and pass the bill, as amended.
+- 2009-05-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 367 - 59, 1 Present (Roll no. 235). (text: CR H5260-5264)
+- 2009-05-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 367 - 59, 1 Present (Roll no. 235).(text: CR H5260-5264)
+- 2009-05-06 — The title of the measure was amended.
+Agreed to without objection.